Johan3F/manga-converter/Readme.md

 # Pending improvements
-- Lonely pages, should be cropped to size
-- Ensure that the pdf canvas is as big as both images, not bigger
+- Investigate if the initial page of a folder within a cbz should be on it's own